canjiali/PARADE/README.md

 # transformers_ranking

+## Introduction
+DocuBERT is a document re-ranking model based on pre-trained language models.
+This repo contains the code to reproduce DocuBERT.

 ## Getting Started
 To run DocuBERT, there're three steps ahead.
 We give a detailed example on Robust04 dataset using the title query.